Elphel/unmodified_veditor_1_2_0_clone/README.md

 This repository is used as a source for patching for VDT plugin project.
 Because of the license incompatibility between VEditor (EPL v1.0) and VDT plugin (GPL v3+) VDT plugin code can not be distributed with VEditor, it has to be generated buy a user from VEditor source tree and VDT plugin patch

+There is also 1 file from CDT project here - LineBackgroundPainter.java